 Known for their magnetic duos, Emmanuelle Lê Phan and Elon Höglund have been working together since 2005 and founded the Montreal company Tentacle Tribe in 2012.

 Emmanuelle Lê Phan

-Québeco-vietnamese and raised in Ottawa, B-girl known as Cleopatra and co-founder of dance company Tentacle Tribe, Emmanuelle Lê Phan has forged for herself a singular career path intermingling breaking, contemporary dance and circus performances.
-Although not a classical circus artist, her dance's virtuosity brought her to Cirque Du Soleil stages (Love the Beatles in Las Vegas), Cirque Éloize stages (ID) and other international special events.
+Quebeco-Vietnamese and raised in Ottawa, Emmanuelle Lê Phan has forged for herself a singular career path intermingling breaking, contemporary dance and circus performances.
+Although not a classical circus artist, her dance's virtuosity brought her to Cirque Du Soleil stages (The Beatles LOVE in Las Vegas), Cirque Éloize stages (ID) and other international special events.

 But in essence, what draws her in is movement invention and choreographic finesse.
 In her body, a varied array of forms: breaking, popping, capoeira, parcours, house, modern, and a desire to bond them into her own freestyle language.
 This versatility is the result of a wide spectrum of training: from completing a BFA in contemporary dance at Concordia University in 2003, to battling in breaking and all-style categories since 1999.
 Her past collaborations include co-founding Solid State Breakdance Collective and dancing for MMHOP, RUBBERBAND, Bboyizm and Out Innerspace Dance Theatre.
 In 2012, the decision to create alongside Swedish choreographer Elon Höglund, launched them into their new Tentacle Tribe universe.
 Their work has been presented in over 80 countries.